HenryShy-hub/Assignment_1/README.md

 ## Problem Description

 The investor needs to allocate investments between two assets: a risk-free asset and a risky asset.
-The risky asset has two possible return rates: \( A \) and \( B \), with probabilities \( p \) and \( 1-p \), respectively.
+The risky asset has two possible return rates: \( a \) and \( b \), with probabilities \( p \) and \( 1-p \), respectively.
 The risk-free asset has a constant return rate \( r \).
 The objective is to find the optimal investment strategy to maximize the expected utility of terminal wealth.

 ---